Targun/Mandrill_Tutorial/README.md

 Mandrill_Tutorial
 =================

-Create, Send & Email with Mandrill
+Create, Send & Email with Mandrill with PJ Targun

 ###Introduction
 [Mandrill](http://mandrill.com) allows you to send emails from your website or application, and track the results!